nickstewart95/duplicate-posts/README.md

 - [ ] Refactor events related code into an Events class
 - [ ] Add filters to support multiple post types
 - [ ] Implement coding standards
+- [ ] Add timestamp when sync is completed